need4swede/wiki-go/data/documents/personalization/themes/built-in/document.md

 # Built-in Themes

-Neptune includes seven carefully crafted themes.
+Neptune includes eight built-in themes.
+All of them are dark; the difference is in color, warmth, and motion.

-## Ocean (Default)
+## Ocean

 Deep blue underwater aesthetic with animated effects.